You’ve passed your audition and you’re now a member of London City Singers!

 As we are chartered through Sweet Adelines International, every member of the chorus is required to join this organisation as well in order to participate in our annual convention (each May) and to access learning materials.
 International fees are US$100 (roughly £80) per person annually for members 26+ or US$50 (roughly £40) for members under 26.

-Emma will liaise with you regarding when you need to pay this amount, and it can be transferred to the chorus in instalments.
+The Membership Co-ordinator (Emma W) will liaise with you regarding when you need to pay this amount, and it can be transferred to the chorus in installments.
 This cost is required to be paid each subsequent year you stay with the chorus.

-Our repertoire music is all available via DropBox – link available via the Members page of this website.
+Our repertoire music is all available via DropBox – link available via the Members page of this website (password from Emma W).

 Retreat and convention